 It is the responsibility of the user of this information to know and understand the NEC (National Electrical Code) as it applies to them, as well as any local regulations or laws that may pertain.
 While many jurisdictions do adopt the standards of the NEC, some may have requirements in addition to, or exemptions from those standards.
+We cannot assume responsibility for personal injury or property damage as a result of using the information provided here.

 The information on this page is intended to aid in electrical wiring projects that become necessary when doing DIY home improvements and repairs.
 Some of the diagrams here are for older circuits that may not adhere to the latest code updates.
 When running a new circuit be sure to use the latest approved wiring arrangements.
-We cannot assume responsibility for personal injury or property damage as a result of using the information provided here.

 In the diagrams on this website the brass colored terminals on the devices represent the hot side of the circuit and the silver colored terminals represent the neutral side.
 Green is used to denote ground wires and terminals.
 Not all outlet boxes or older devices will have a grounding terminal.
 When running new wiring the ground wires should be spliced with a short piece of wire to connect to each device that has a grounding terminal, and to any grounding terminals in the outlet boxes.
 Also be aware that the white wire may be use to carry current in some household circuits, in these cases it should be marked with black electrical tape to indicate it is hot.

-In this drawing the source for the circuit is at the first switch and the hot wire connects to the common on SW1.
-Three-conductor cable runs between the switches and 14/2 cable runs from SW2 to the light fixture.
-The common on SW2 is connected to the hot terminal on the light.
+In this basic 4 way light circuit the source is at the first switch and the hot connects to the common on that switch.
+Three-wire cable runs between all the switches and the traveler wires are connected between the two 3-ways and the 4-way.
+Two-wire cable runs from the last switch to the light fixture and the common on that switch connects to the hot terminal on the light.